Optimistic Policy Optimization is Provably Efficient in Non-stationary MDPs: Algorithm and Theory

 \subsection{Regret Analysis}

 In this subsection, we analyze the dynamic regret incurred by Algorithms \ref{alg:2} and \ref{alg:4} and compare the theoretical regret upper bounds derived for these two algorithms.
-To derive sharper dynamic regret bounds, we impose the following technical assumption. \begin{assumption} There exists an orthonormal basis $\Psi = (\varPsi_1, \cdots, \varPsi_d)$ such that for any $(s, a) \in \cS \times \cA$, there exists a vector $z \in \RR^d$ satisfying that $\phi(s, a) = \Psi z$.
-We also assume the existence of another orthonormal basis $\Psi' = (\varPsi'_1, \cdots, \varPsi'_d)$ such that for any $(s, a, k, h) \in \cS \times \cA \times [K] \times [H]$ such that $\eta_h^k(s, a) = \Psi' z'$ for some $z' \in \RR^d$. \end{assumption} It is not difficult to show that this assumption holds in the tabular setting, where the state space and action space are finite.
+To derive sharper dynamic regret bounds, we impose the following technical assumption. \begin{assumption} There exists an orthonormal basis $\Psi = (\varPsi_1, \cdots, \varPsi_d)$ such that for any $(s, a) \in \cS \times \cA$, there exists a number $z \in \RR$ and an $i \in [d]$ satisfying $\phi(s, a) = z \cdot \varPsi_{i}$.
+We also assume the existence of another orthonormal basis $\Psi' = (\varPsi'_1, \cdots, \varPsi'_d)$ such that for any $(s, a, k, h) \in \cS \times \cA \times [K] \times [H],$ there exists a number $z' \in \RR$ and an $i' \in [d]$ satisfying $\eta_h^k(s, a) = z' \cdot \varPsi'_{i'} .$ \end{assumption} It is not difficult to show that this assumption holds in the tabular setting, where the state space and action space are finite.
 Similar assumption is also adopted by previous work in non-stationary optimization \citep{cheung2019hedging}.
 First, we establish an upper bound on the dynamic regret of PROPO.
 Recall that the dynamic regret is defined in \eqref{eq:def:regret:dyn} and $d$ is the dimension of the feature maps $\phi$ and $\psi$.
 Also, $|\cA|$ is the cardinality of $\cA$.
 We also define $\rho = \lceil K /\tau \rceil$ to be the number of restarts that take place in Algorithm \ref{alg:2}.

 \begin{theorem}[Upper bound for Algorithm \ref{alg:2}] Suppose Assumptions \ref{assumption:linear:mdp}, \ref{assumption:tv}, and \ref{assumption:orthonormal} hold.
 Let $\tau = \Pi_{[1,K]}(\lfloor (\frac{T\sqrt{\log|\cA|}}{H(P_{T} + \sqrt{d}\Delta)})^{2/3} \rfloor )$, $\alpha = \sqrt{\rho \log | \cA | /(H^2K)}$ in \eqref{eq:def:l}, $w = \Theta(d^{1/3}\Delta^{-2/3}T^{2/3})$ in \eqref{eq:least-square}, $\lambda = \lambda' = 1$ in \eqref{eq:least-square} and \eqref{eq:evaluation}, $\beta = \sqrt{d}$ in \eqref{eq:bonus}, and $\beta' = C'\sqrt{dH^2\cdot \log(dT/\zeta)}$ in \eqref{eq:bonus}, where $C' > 1$ is an absolute constant and $\zeta \in (0, 1]$.
 We have \$ \text{D-Regret}(T) &\lesssim d^{5/6}\Delta^{1/3}HT^{2/3} \cdot \log(dT/\zeta) \\ & \,+ \left\{ \right. \$ with probability at least $1-\zeta$. \end{theorem}